-Note: This tree map only includes those graduates who have responded with their employment information.
+Note: This tree map includes any graduates who have responded with their employment information.
 It depicts the top 10 workforce sectors; there are additional sectors but they are omitted because they appear very small on this map.
 This breakdown may change as the number of respondents increases.